mylovemyon/TryHackMe/Rooms/John The Ripper.md

 ## Setting up John the Ripper
 ### Setting Up John The Ripper
 John the Ripper is supported on many different Operating Systems, not just Linux Distributions.
 As a note before we go through this, there are multiple versions of John, the standard "core" distribution, as well as multiple community editions- which extend the feature set of the original John distribution.
 The most popular of these distributions is the "Jumbo John"- which we will be using specific features of later.

+### Parrot, Kali and AttackBox
+If you're using Parrot OS, Kali Linux or TryHackMe's own AttackBox- you should already have Jumbo John installed.
+You can double check this by typing john into the terminal.
+You should be met with a usage guide for john, with the first line reading: "John the Ripper 1.9.0-jumbo-1" or similar with a different version number.
+If not, you can use sudo apt install john to install it.

+### Blackarch
+If you're using Blackarch, or the Blackarch repositories you may or may not have Jumbo John installed, to check if you do, use the command `pacman -Qe | grep "john"` You should be met with an output similar to "john 1.9.0.jumbo1-5" or similar with a different version number.
+If you do not have it installed, you can simply use `pacman -S john` to install it.

+### Building from Source for Linux
+If you wish to build the package from source to meet your system requirements, you can do this in five fairly straightforward steps.
+Further advice on the installation process and how to configure your build from source can be found here.
+1. Use `git clone https://github.com/openwall/john -b bleeding-jumbo john` to clone the jumbo john repository to your current working
+2. Then `cd john/src/` to change your current directory to where the source code is.
+3. Once you're in this directory, use `./configure` to check the required dependencies and options that have been configured.
+4. If you're happy with this output, and have installed any required dependencies that are needed, use `make -s clean && make -sj4` to build a binary of john.
+This binary will be in the above run directory, which you can change to with `cd ../run`
+5. You can test this binary using ./john --test

+### Installing on Windows
+To install Jumbo John the Ripper on Windows, you just need to download and install the zipped binary for either 64 bit systems or for 32 bit systems.

+## Wordlists